dvklopfenstein/ReactomePy/README.md

 # [Reactome](https://reactome.org/), Python, and Neo4j

-In addition biological pathways,
+In addition to biological pathways,
 Reactome contains
 expert-authored and peer-reviewed
 reactions,
 molecular complex ingredients and structure, and protein-protein interactions.

-Links
-links to biological models,
-links to associated reasearch papers, URLs, and books.
+Reactome also provides links from pathways, reactions, and molecules to biological models, associated research papers, URLs, and books.

 ## Use this Python library to: